jalvesaq/Nvim-R/doc/remote_acess.md

+## Both Vim/Neovim and R on the remote machine

-The easiest way to run R in a remote machine is to log into the remote machine through ssh, start Neovim, and run R in a Neovim's terminal (the default).
+The easiest way to run R in a remote machine is to log into the remote device through ssh, start Neovim, and run R in a Neovim's terminal (the default).
 You will only need both Vim (or Neovim) and R configured as usual in the remote machine.

+## Only R on the remote machine

 However, if you need to start either Neovim or Vim on the local machine and run R in the remote machine, then, a lot of additional configuration is